 - Make half of your plate fruits and veggies, with an emphasis on the veggies!

 - Eat lean protein.
 My dad (Dr. Bob)’s rule for breakfast applies to every snack and meal throughout the day.

 - Make your grains whole grains.
 While MyPlate asks for only half your grains to be whole, I recommend avoiding processed grains whenever possible.

 - Choose your beverage wisely.
 You know the saying “You are what you eat.”
 But our diabetes issues nationally are also very much related to what we drink.
 Cut out the soda and sugary drinks.
 Kids should not have more than one cup of fruit juice a day (or better yet, none).
-And no large sodas, please.Harvard’s Healthy Plate takes MyPlate’s positive momentum a step further. is adaptation of MyPlate highlights water, not dairy, as the beverage of choice.
-I also appreciate the addition of the healthy oils on the side.
+And no large sodas, please.Harvard’s Healthy Plate takes MyPlate’s positive momentum a step further.
+Its modifications of MyPlate highlights water, not dairy, as the beverage of choice.
+I also appreciate the addition of healthy oils on the side.
 There are a few other differences as well, but both are far better than the disastrous food pyramid.